5 Secrets to Mixing Wood Tones, From an Interior Design Expert

 Here are five secrets to making it all mesh…

 Watch the undertones.

-1. Watch the Undertones: While wood finishes don’t need to match, they should complement each other.
+While wood finishes don’t need to match, they should complement each other, Goerg says.
 Look at the color bias of each wood to see if it is warm or cool, then make sure their undertones match, regardless of finish.
 For example, the coffee table is darker than the floors in Kay’s Curated Somerville Nest, but their similar warm natures make them a good fit regardless.

-3. Use a Buffer: Placing a wood table directly on top of a different wood floor draws attention to their dissimilarity.
-Adding something in between, like a rug or carpet, lets them breathe a little bit and smooths the transition.
+Placing a wood table directly on top of a different wood floor draws attention to their dissimilarity.
+“The easiest and least effort-required solution is to use a rug as a visual barrier and transition piece so that the disputing wood tones aren’t visually perceived right next to each other,” says Goerg.
 Here, the weathered gray table in Mulu’s Creative + Vintage Collective Den is separated from the warmer wood of the floor by a traditional style carpet.

-4. Don’t Go Too Nuts: Keep your choices to two or three types of finishes to start, and repeat each finish a couple of times throughout the room.
-Your space will be less chaotic, and feel more balanced throughout.
+Keep your choices to just a few types of finishes to start, and repeat each finish a couple of times throughout the room.
+Goerg says, “My personal rule is two maximum three wood tones within a given space; otherwise, it creates a disarranged feeling, and nothing else gets a chance to shine.”
 Above, the dining room from Marsi & Robert’s Bright and Tidy Southern Ranch has light floors and dark wood chairs.
 Each color and/or tone can also be seen at least once elsewhere in the room.